Nolan Jones Player Props: Rockies vs. Dodgers

-On Friday, Nolan Jones (.286 batting average in his past 10 games, with three doubles, two home runs, five walks and seven RBI) and the Colorado Rockies face the Los Angeles Dodgers, whose starting pitcher will be Lance Lynn.
-First pitch is at 10:10 PM ET.
+Nolan Jones -- with a slugging percentage of .559 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies against the Los Angeles Dodgers, with Tony Gonsolin on the hill, on August 12 at 9:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Dodgers.
+He had a one-hit showing in his last game (1-for-3) against the Dodgers.

 Nolan Jones Game Info & Props vs. the Dodgers